Soundscape Captioning using Sound Affective Quality Network and Large Language Model: Acoustic model (SoundAQnet) experiment

 \textbf{Training settings.} Adam optimizer is used to minimize the loss, with a learning rate 5e-4 and batch size 32.
-The early stopping strategy is used in training.
-Since the acoustic model, SoundAQnet, contains a total of 12 tasks for classification and regression, referring to the settings in ARAUS \cite{araus}, this paper monitors the \textit{ISOP} loss on the validation set in early stopping.
+Since SoundAQnet contains a total of 12 tasks for classification and regression, referring to the settings in ARAUS \cite{araus}, this paper monitors the \textit{ISOP} loss on the validation set in early stopping.
 Starting from the 10th epoch, if the validation loss value of \textit{ISOP} does not decrease within 10 epochs, training is stopped.
 The model is trained for a maximum of 100 epochs.
 The model is trained 10 times without a fixed seed to obtain the mean performance over the 10 runs.
 Accuracy (Acc) and threshold-free AUC \cite{taslp_cSEM} are used to evaluate ASC and AEC results.
 The mean squared error (MSE) is used to measure the regression results.
 The AS and AE labels that we annotated for ARAUS, code, and trained models are all available on the \textbf{\textit{homepage}}.